 - Sports – Bring your soccer ball to a park or a volleyball to Playa Santa Maria (beach) and invite local Cubans.

 - Free local event – Ask around and you’ll see there are tons of free or very low-cost events in Cuba.
 From fashion shows to famous musicians playing on the streets or government venues, you’ll be in the midst of tons of local Cubans to meet.

 - Playa Santa Maria – A local favorite beach, here you will see a mix of tourists and Cubans hanging out with each other.

 This one is tricky.
-As a foreigner in Cuba, you have to take the same precautions a very wealthy person takes when trying to find a genuine relationship with another person of “average means”.
+As a foreigner in Cuba, you have to take the same precautions a very wealthy person takes when trying to find a genuine relationship with another person of “less means”.
 You may wonder, does your Cuban lover like you for you or do they like you solely for your wallet/passport privilege as a ticket out of Cuba?